selplacei/konfsave/README.md

 - Optionally following symlinks
 - Remembering which profile is active at the moment
 - Updating existing profiles
-- Switching between profiles
 - Listing and configuring paths to save (both files and directories are supported)
 - Per-profile configuration of additional paths to save or exclude by default
 - Specifying additional paths to include or exclude using command-line arguments
-- Archiving (exporting) and importing profiles
+- Archiving (exporting) and importing profiles (with adjustable compression level and type)

 ## Requirements